Ivystrode/smart-contract-stuff/readme.md

         - will be inside a folder named after the chain id of chain it is deployed on
     - brownie run [scriptname] --network [networkname ie ropsten] [functionname - optional]

-INFURA
+INFURA and ALCHEMYAIP
-- Does what?
-Gives us some api token?
+- Gives us an API token to interact with the eth blockchain/a node on the chain to make queries to it (instead of running our own node?)

 ETHERSCAN/VERIFICATION
 - Make an account to get an API key to verify contracts